Dance Fremont! has three stages in its Youth Program:

 *If interested, please inquire about requirements.

-The Proficiency Program begins at Ballet II where students must study a minimum of two classes to multiple classes per week, striving to hone their dance skills.
+The Proficiency Program begins at Ballet II & Modern II where students are required to study a minimum** of two classes to multiple classes per week, striving to hone their dance skills.
 Students wishing to study en pointe must take at least three ballet classes per week.
-Students interested in Fremont Danceworks must be enrolled in Ballet V or VI and Modern V or VI for school year 2012-13 (no exceptions) and may audition for entrance into this company.
+Students interested in Fremont Danceworks must be enrolled in Ballet VI and Modern VI for school year 2013-14 (no exceptions) and may audition for entrance into this company (accompanying letter attached if appropriate).
 A contract of agreement is then signed for a full school year commitment to mandatory weekly classes and rehearsals.

 YOUTH PRIMARY PROGRAM